pal03377/master-thesis/thesis.typ

 // - Athena can access the repositories as needed and cache them easily
 // - More general: Other LMSses probably already have a way to access a repository as well and can provide the URL instead of having to encode it in some way in the request
 // Why not use an existing endpoint in Artemis?
-// - Authentication needs to be separate because it has to work with the Athena secret (We don't want a separate admin user or something like that)
+// - Authentication needs to be separate because it has to work with the Athena API secret (We don't want a separate admin user or something like that)
-// - It should be turned off if Athena is not used, i.e., the `athena` Spring profile is not active
+// - The Athena Repository Export Service in Artemis should be turned off if Athena is not used, i.e., the `athena` Spring profile is not active

 // Performance Considerations
 // - In Artemis, we split the submission sending into batches of 100 submissions each to avoid too large payloads and timeouts
-// - The highest number of simultaneous `SEMI_AUTOMATIC` text exercises at once with `release_date < current_date < due_date` was in May of 2020: 4 exercises.
-I don't think we need paging for the running exercises in Artemis.
-For reference, I used this script to find out: [https://gist.github.com/pal03377/7f5eafa6c4e2900955e61713abf038fa](https://gist.github.com/pal03377/7f5eafa6c4e2900955e61713abf038fa)

 == Playground
 // Structure
-// Example data
+// - Overview section
+//   * URL of Athena instance
+//   * Health overview: Online status of Assessment Module Manager and all assessment modules
+//   * Input for Athena API secret: Only needed in production.
+In local development, API secret checking is disabled.
+//   * Data source for example data: There are two potential data sources: The built-in example data and exported evaluation data from Artemis.
+The user can choose between them.
+This feature was contributed by Dietrich~@athenaLLMs.
+//   * Playground mode: There are two modes: "Module Requests" to test assessment modules step by step with pre-defined requests and "Evaluation Mode" to compare assessment module outputs to other assessment module outputs, and to real tutor feedback.
+The latter feature is discussed in detail by Dietrich~@athenaLLMs.
+// - Module Requests: After choosing an assessment module, the researcher can choose to access different endpoints of the assessment module:
+//   * Get Config Schema: The researcher can configure the assessment module with a special config schema.
+For example, this is used by the LLM assessment modules to specify the LLM model to use~@athenaLLMs.
+//   * Send Submissions: The researcher can send submissions to Athena.
+They can choose an example exercise and send all submissions for that exercise.
+//   * Request Submission Selection: The researcher can request a submission selection for a specific exercise.
+They can choose an example exercise and send the request.
+The endpoint only works after submissions have been sent for the exercise because the submission selection only operates on submission IDs for performance reasons.
+//   * Send Feedback: The researcher can send feedback to Athena.
+They can choose an example exercise and send all feedback for that exercise, or choose a specific submission within the exercise to only send feedback for that submission.
+//   * Request Feedback Suggestions: The researcher can request feedback suggestions for a specific exercise.
+They can choose an example exercise and a submission to get suggestions for that submission.
-// Screenshots
+// TODO: Screenshots of the Playground

-== API Interface of Athena
+// == API Interface of Athena // skip for now => TODO: add this section or remove it completely
 // Why did we choose to have it like that?
 // -> Obsidian page "New Athena API"

 // Performance Considerations
-// - Improvement: for submission selection, we only send the submission IDs because Athena already has the submissions and less data has to be transferred that way
+// - Improvement: For submission selection, we only send the submission IDs because Athena already has the submissions and less data has to be transferred that way.
+The submission selection request needs to be fast because it is blocking the tutor from assessing a submission.

 == Athena Framework for Assessment Modules
 // Why do we have an `athena` Python package?
 Why is the Assessment Module Manager designed as it is?
 Why do we use Decorators in assessment modules?